 Did the caterpillars grow at the same rate in both places?
 Which place did they grow fastest?
 Why would a caterpillar grow best at this temperature?

 The Facts: A caterpillar’s growth is related to the environment temperature.
 Insects like caterpillars are cold-blooded, so their body is the same temperature as the environment.
-Because of this they are more active during warmer times of the year.
-Since the plants caterpillars use for food also grow during the warmer times of the year, warm temperatures are also best for the caterpillar.
+Because of this, they are more active during warmer times of the year.
+Since the plants that caterpillars use for food also grow during the warmer times of the year, warm temperatures are also best for the caterpillar.
 If the caterpillars started to grow before the plants did, it would be bad for the caterpillar!
-If there is a 2 to 3 degree difference in the 2 spots you placed the cups, the cooler caterpillars may be 3 to 8 days behind in growth compared to the warm area ones.
+If there is a 2 to 3 degrees difference in the 2 spots you placed the cups, the cooler caterpillars may be 3 to 8 days behind in growth compared to the warm area ones.

 The Question: What kinds of leaves do Painted Ladies like?